 I decided on my trusty steel Woodrup.
 It was built as an all-rounder, with large clearances and disc brakes it’s a totally adaptable bike fit for any job!
 Albeit I did have to treat myself to some new front forks as they wouldn’t quite fit 42mm tyes.

 The Woodrup is made from Columbus Max Tubing and is a combination of lugs and fillet brazed.
-I managed to get some Whisky No.7 forks second hand off eBay which allowed up to 50mm tyre clearance.
+I managed to get some Whisky No.7 forks second hand off eBay which meant I could increase my tyre clearance to 50mm.

 I’ve given a wee * for those items that for this particular trip were absolutely essential and worked so well for the conditions/climate.